 Monument Valley Navajo Tribal park is known for the towering red rock sandstone buttes.
 Located on the Arizona-Utah border Monument Valley lies within the Navajo Nation Reservation.

 All the below attractions are less than 1.5 hour driving distance from Monument Valley.
-Therefore, you can make the Valley your base to explore these lesser known gems.
+So, you can make the Valley your base to explore these lesser known gems.

 Must see natural attractions near Monument Valley